Do you know the most powerful way to market your book?

 9. Link your book to trending topics.
 Write articles that tie your book topic or genre to current popular interests.

 10. Schedule social media.
 Decide when and what you will share on your social media platforms.
-Optimize your profile on Twitter, Facebook, Google+, LinkedIn, Goodreads and Pinterest.
-Select the most effective time for reaching the most people with Tweriod, Sprout Social or Buffer.
+Optimize your profile on Twitter, Facebook, LinkedIn, and Pinterest.
+Select the most effective time for reaching the most people with Buffer.

 11. Promote your ebook for free.
-Here’s a list of free sites from Mediabistro.
+Here’s a list of free sites from Reedsy.

 14. Create a readers guide at the end of your book.
 Use your book’s description to let people know that your book contains a helpful discussion guide at the end.